 above the weeping trees.

-6 & 7.
-Birth and death come next, two poems charting the beginning and ending of my beloved Dandie Dinmont terrier, Willow.
+4. Birth comes next, a poem charting the beginning of my beloved Dandie Dinmont terrier, Willow.
 Dogs have been an important part of my life, always.

 for Pipkin and Willow 18.iv.1996

 We waited all night together, she and I.

 She'd been restless that day, panting, scratching nests

 Past midnight we lay curled up in the big bed,

 She moaned then--a little, high pitched sound--